 From boxes to apps

 One of the things she says has changed significantly and aided the expansion of piracy is the move towards apps.
-While even devices like Kodi boxes required a certain amount to knowledge to get to work, not to mention a certain amount of intent to access the illegal material available for them, the apps that front illegal streaming operations are as easy to install and operate as any other.
+While even devices like Kodi boxes required a certain amount of knowledge to get to work, not to mention a certain amount of intent to access the illegal material available for them, the apps that front illegal streaming operations are as easy to install and operate as any other.
 Click to download; click to access.

 “You just need to know how to download an app,” she says.
 “There are thousands available and when you look at the most important ones you can see they have been downloaded millions of times.”:

 The increasing use of apps as the conduit for pirated content does though lead to one of her key thoughts about piracy and how to fight it and that’s the notion of co-responsibility.
-For an app to be available for viewers to download and install, it has to available in an app store; for an illegal operation to make money from it — and many are sophisticated subscription services — the payment has to be processed at some point.
+For an app to be available for viewers to download and install, it has to be available in an app store; for an illegal operation to make money from it — and many are sophisticated subscription services — the payment has to be processed at some point.